 Environment-based education programs “are vibrant, living programs that engage students and teachers in active learning that has meaning for their daily lives and for their futures.
 And, they give students from diverse backgrounds an opportunity to become active, contributing members of the global society of the twenty-first century.” ~ Dr. Gerald Lieberman

-California’s Environmental Principles and Concepts have a timely and relevant place in the new state frameworks.
+California’s Environmental Principles and Concepts (EP&Cs) have a timely and relevant place in our state frameworks.

 As a result of these partnerships, California has revised the Science, History-Social Science, Health, and Arts Frameworks to formally include the EP&Cs.